Component Translated Unfinished Unfinished words Unfinished characters Untranslated Checks Suggestions Comments

 Please maintain consistency with the source language, English, as much as possible, and reference the accompanying glossary information to ensure consistency between components.

-Project maintainers User avatar kakaroto User avatar rikmarais
+Project maintainers User avatar kakaroto User avatar rikmarais User avatar Eranziel

-Translation license MIT Server The Forge Common Client
+Translation license MIT Server Common Client The Forge

 String statistics